-A “Coordinate” dialog will be displayed that lists all the drawings in your project.
+A dialog box will appear that lists all of the drawings in your project, as shown below.
 The current drawing will be highlighted.
-Typically, you will press OK to coordinate the current drawing.
-However, you can select multiple drawings and have the coordinate command run on multiple drawings at once.
+Typically, you only need to press the OK button to coordinate the current drawing.
+However, you can select multiple drawings to coordinate at once.

-However, if you are frequently having to run the coordinate command, that is bad.
-It is a sign of something going wrong with the software.
-We encourage you to contact us in this case.
-Often, we can make a recommendation to your workflow to avoid the coordinate command, or work with you to locate a bug that we can fix so that you do not need to continue to run it.
+If you are frequently having to run the command, that is typically a sign of something going wrong with the software.
+We encourage you to contact us if this is happening.
+Often, we can make a recommendation to your workflow or work with you to locate a bug so that you do not need to keep using the command.